evanhe13/Hand_Gesture_Automation/README.md

 - This project is inspired by the work of various contributors and the [MediaPipe library](https://mediapipe.dev/).
 - Special thanks to [Rui Santos](https://RandomNerdTutorials.com) for the ESP32-CAM complementary code.
+- A course project for Biomedical Instrumentation (BME 349), taught by Dr. Andrew Dunn, at the University of Texas at Austin.

 ## References